 Right of retention: a right of exception

-In the normal exercise of its activity, the co-ownership manager is called upon to safeguard the archives of the co-ownership.
-If the syndicate that hired him does not pay his fees, the question arises as to whether he can refuse to return these records, as long as he has not been paid.
+In the course of its activities, the condo manager and the co-ownership manager (gérant) are often called upon to safeguard the co-ownership archives.
+If the syndicate does not pay his fees, the question arises as to whether they can refuse to return these records, until they are paid?

 Another condition for this right of retention to be exercised is that its beneficiary must not be in default of fulfilling its own obligations.
 In other words, if the syndicate has terminated the contract of the manager, because of a failure in the performance of his contractual obligations, the manager will not be entitled to retain the register of co-ownership in order to obtain the payment for services that he has not rendered.
 It will obviously be necessary for the syndicate to demonstrate that the manager has failed in one or more of its duties.